vader-v/AbyssAll-Watcher/README.md

 ## Technologies used

-AbyssAll Watcher is a Javascript, EJS, CSS, and NodeJS-based application, that relies on Mongoose data structuring to achieve full functionality.
-This application is run via the Fly.io deployment service and is updated regularly via Github.
+AbyssAll Watcher is a JavaScript, EJS, CSS, Express and NodeJS based application that relies on Mongoose data structuring and the MongoDB database to achieve full functionality.
+This application is run via the Fly.io deployment service and is updated regularly via Github as well as User authorization via Google OAuth and Passport.

 ## References used